X5 Group: Dividend policy

 The ultimate decision on payment of dividends will always be subject to approval of the General Meeting of Shareholders.

 2017 dividends amounted to RUB 21.6 bn and 2018 dividends amounted to RUB 25 bn, whereas the planned figure for 2019 is RUB 30 bn.

 Management

 In 2012, Stephan DuCharme was appointed the Company's CEO and the Chairman of the Management Board.

 In 2015, Igor Shekhterman was appointed as the Company's CEO and Stephan DuCharme appointed as the Chairman of Supervisory Board.

 Offline-retail formats

-Each of the company's brands offers a unique customer value proposition and targets key parts of the Russian consumer population.
-This multifaceted strategy enables X5 Retail Group to capture a significant portion of the growth that is forecast for each of the three largest segments of Russia's food retail market.
+Each of the company's brands offers a customer value proposition and targets parts of the Russian consumer population.
+This strategy enables X5 Retail Group to capture a portion of the growth that is forecast for each of the three largest segments of Russia's food retail market.